|"This Fall, My Department Chair Decided To Put Me Up For Tenure Early!"

 Katy B. Kozhimannil, PhD, MPA

-This is a quick reminder that the Faculty Success Program Early Bird Discount expires this Friday, July 29th!
-If you are planning to join us for our upcoming 12-week bootcamp (August - November 2016), why not register this week and receive $500 off your tuition?
+This is just a quick message to remind you that the Faculty Success Program Early Bird Discount expires this Friday, July 24th!
+If you are planning to join us for our upcoming 12-week boot-camp (August - November, 2015), why not register this week and receive $500 off your tuition?

-We've received lots of questions about the Faculty Success Program so we thought we would also take this opportunity to answer the most common questions before the Early Bird Discount expires.
+We've received lots of questions about the Faculty Success Program so we thought we would also take this opportunity to answer the most common questions we've received.
+I wanted to make sure you had them before the Early Bird Discount expires.